 Third-Party Supplemental Needs Trust

-A third-party supplemental needs trust (also known in Illinois as a “15.1” trust, in reference to the applicable Illinois statute) is created and funded during life or at death by the individual’s parents or other third parties.
+A third-party supplemental needs trust (also known as a “third-party SNT”) is created and funded during life or at death by the individual’s parents or other third parties.
 Trust funds are to be used to enhance the individual’s quality of life by providing goods and services not covered by government benefits.
 Upon the individual’s death, the government is not entitled to reimbursement from the trust, and the remaining assets in the trust pass to other beneficiaries who were designated by the creator of the trust.
-A 15.1 trust may be funded at the time the trust is created or at a later date, such as the death of the surviving parent.
+A third-party SNT may be funded at the time the trust is created or at a later date, such as the death of the surviving parent.

 Supplemental Needs Payback Trust

-A supplemental needs payback trust (also known as a “(d)(4)(A) trust” or “OBRA trust,” in reference to the applicable federal statute) is a way to preserve public benefits if an individual with a disability has or acquires assets in his or her own name.
+A supplemental needs payback trust (also known as a “(d)(4)(A) trust” or “OBRA trust,” in reference to the applicable federal statute, a “payback trust,” and a “first-party SNT”) is a way to preserve public benefits if an individual with a disability has or acquires assets in his or her own name.
 A payback trust may be created by the individual, the individual’s parent, grandparent, or legal guardian, or by a court, and the individual’s own assets may be transferred to the payback trust before the individual reaches the age of 65 without incurring a penalty for purposes of Medicaid or SSI eligibility.
-Like the 15.1 trust, a payback trust may be used to enhance the individual’s quality of life by providing goods and services that are not covered by public benefits.
-However, unlike the 15.1 trust, if trust assets remain at the individual’s death, Medicaid must be reimbursed from those trust assets for any benefits it provided to the individual during his or her life.
+Like the third-party SNT, a payback trust may be used to enhance the individual’s quality of life by providing goods and services that are not covered by public benefits.
+However, unlike the third-party SNT, if trust assets remain at the individual’s death, Medicaid must be reimbursed from those trust assets for any benefits it provided to the individual during his or her life.